exposit/pythia-oracle/HELP.md

 "First Impression" rolls up a random number of special features that represent the things you can immediately see on first glance.

-"Single Item" returns a single item, suitable for discovering behind, under, or beneath other items, or noticing after a fight finishes, or if you want some bit of dressing to make a fight more interesting.
+"Single Item" returns a single item, maybe suitable for discovering behind, under, or beneath other items, or noticing after a fight finishes, or if you want some bit of dressing to make a fight more interesting.

+"Make a Saving Throw" is for after you've investigated that special feature, if it's something unusual (or if your "Trap" roll says it's a trick or trap).

+__"Freeform Dungeon"__

+This is a very simple freeform dungeon generator, intended to be used with the other tools on this panel.

+"Next Area" will generate a theme for the area and a number of rooms to explore before rolling up a new theme.
+As you explore, you will occasionally locate connections to previously explored areas.
+Themes can be set in config.py on a game-by-game basis.

+"New Theme" will generate just a theme ("Ice", "Fire", "Treasure", and so on).

+"Clear Visited Themes" will reset the list of visited areas.

+"What Did It Do?" is a long list of terrible, baffling, interesting, and occasionally awesome things that can be inflicted on a hero who messes with things Man Was Not Meant To Know.
+Useful when exploring dungeons if you run into old altars.
+Also useful if you're hit with a magical spell or curse or a faerie decides you need magicking.

+It's fairly OSR, but I tried to stay away from things that would shut a game down or just be embarrassing or that were boring.
+I'm sure I didn't succeed; use this chart only if you're okay with your hero ending up one inch tall and blue, or with zero sex appeal, or with a Dexterity of 3.
+You can enter your own list of effects in config.py (and opt to replace all of mine if you wish).

+You'll note I did not put a duration on the effects.
+You can either use "How Much" with a base duration of twenty-four hours, do a "Pick One" for the various options ("permanent", "one month", "one week", "one day", "a few hours", "a few minutes", "one round"), or just ask your oracle.

 __Diagram Mapping__